mwilliamson/java-mammoth/README.md

   if the document contains an embedded style map, then it is combined with the default style map.
   Call this to ignore any embedded style maps.

-* `DocumentConvert disableExternalFileAccess()`: Source documents may reference files outside of the source document.
+* `DocumentConverter enableExternalFileAccess()`: Source documents may reference files outside of the source document.
-  Call this to disable access to any such external files during the conversion process.
+  Access to any such external files is disabled by default.
-  This is highly recommended when converting untrusted user input.
+  Call this to enable access when converting trusted source documents.

 * `DocumentConverter preserveEmptyParagraphs()`: by default, empty paragraphs are ignored.
   Call this to preserve empty paragraphs in the output.